 The map collection, preserved in the archives by the Chatsworth House Trust charity, is popular with researchers and contains hundreds of maps dating from the 17th-20th centuries.
 These maps not only provide details of land and property ownership, they can also be used to show how areas of land have evolved over time.

-When looking at a historic map, it can be difficult to situate yourself with the current landscape.
+When looking at a historic map, it can be difficult to situate yourself within the current landscape.
 Through the work of the GIS team, these historical documents can be brought to life.

 The earliest map of Chatsworth in the archive